syncfusion-content/uwp-docs/uwp/SfCellGrid/Importing.md

 # Import

-The `ExcelImportExtension` class is used to import the entire cells from Excel sheet to SfCellGrid.
+The `ExcelImportExtension` class is used to import entire cells from the Excel sheet to SfCellGrid.

-The following styles are imported from Excel,
+Following styles are imported from Excel:

 * Font
-* Back color and Fore color
+* Back color and fore color
 * Alignment
 * Borders
-* Number Formats
+* Number formats
 * Merge cells
 * Row height
 * Column width
 * Freeze panes
 * Orientation
-* Conditional Formats
+* Conditional formats

 ## ExcelImportingOptions

-`ExcelImportingOptions` is added as second parameter while importing from excel.
-It sets the importing mode, such as Value, Style and Text.
+The `ExcelImportingOptions` is added as second parameter when importing from Excel.
+Various importing modes are value, style, and text.
 Default `ImportMode` is `Value`.

 {% tabs %}
 {% highlight c# %}